Importance of Overlapping Network Nodes in Influence Spreading: Introduction

 \section{Introduction}

-Network Science provides a powerful and flexible framework for investigating the properties and phenomena of natural and man-made systems, with applications that span from analysing and modelling social networks, epidemic spreading, cybersecurity, and beyond \cite{newman2010networks, barabasi2016network}.
-By representing the entities of these systems as networks of nodes and the relationships between them as edges, the network approach allows us to explore structural patterns, information flow, and dynamic processes in complex systems.
+Network Science provides a powerful and flexible framework to investigate the properties and phenomena of natural and human-made systems, with applications that span from analysing and modelling social networks, epidemic spreading, cybersecurity, and beyond \cite{newman2010networks, barabasi2016network}.
+By representing the entities of these systems as networks of nodes and relationships between them as edges, the network approach allows us to explore structural patterns, information flow, and dynamic processes in complex systems.
 One of the fundamental tasks in Network Science is community detection, which aims to identify densely connected subgraphs in complex networks \cite{fortunato2010community}.
-Communities are groups of nodes with stronger connections to each other than to the rest of the network \cite{fortunato2016community}.
-In the context of social networks, these structures can become even more granular, i.e., so-called circles that are tightly knit subgraphs (sometimes referred to as cliques or triads), often existing within communities \cite{mcauley2012learning}.
+Communities are groups of nodes with stronger connections to each other than to other nodes of the network \cite{fortunato2016community}.
+In the context of social networks, these structures can be further refined into more granular units, often referred to as circles, which represent groups of nodes sharing common attributes or affiliations \cite{mcauley2012learning}.
+In this work, we define a \textit{circle} as an attribute-induced subgraph, i.e., a subset of nodes sharing a common attribute or group membership.
+These circles are not required to form cliques, triads or strictly dense subgraphs, although they may exhibit higher internal connectivity than the network average.
+Importantly, this definition differs from purely topological communities, as circles are constructed from node attributes rather than inferred solely from network structure.
 For example, a node representing an individual may belong to family, hobby, school, and work circles.
-In real-world social networks, it is common for nodes to participate in multiple circles, leading to overlapping structures \cite{mcauley2012learning}.
-From a broader perspective, these circles form a foundation for understanding social interaction and epidemic dynamics, as both information and infections propagate through the contact patterns they represent \cite{RevModPhys.87.925}.
+Moreover, in real-world social networks, it is common for nodes to participate in multiple circles, which leads to overlapping structures \cite{mcauley2012learning}.
+From a broader perspective, these circles provide a useful framework to understand social interaction and epidemic dynamics, as both information and infections propagate through the contact patterns they represent \cite{pastor2015epidemic}.